-- 3 In the following cases, repairs may be charged, even if the product's warranty is still in effect: - If the term of warranty, model name, serial number and name of the store of purchase are not indicated on the warranty or have been altered. - Problems or damage caused by dropping or shocks during shipment or movement by the customer or by improper handling by the customers. - 3) Problems or damage caused by improper usage or unwarrantable alterations or repairs by the customer. - 4) Problems or damage caused by fire, salt damage, gas damage, earthquakes, lightning damage, storm or flood damage or other natural disasters or such external factors as dust, cigarette smoke, abnormal voltage, etc.
+- 3 In the following cases, repairs may be charged, even if the product' s warranty is still in effect: - If the term of warranty, model name, serial number and name of the store of purchase are not indicated on the warranty or have been altered. - 2) Problems or damage caused by dropping or shocks during shipment or movement by the customer or by improper handling by the customers. - Problems or damage caused by improper usage or unwarrantable alterations or repairs by the customer. - Problems or damage caused by fire, salt damage, gas damage, earthquakes, lightning damage, storm or flood damage or other natural disasters or such external factors as dust, cigarette smoke, abnormal voltage, etc.

-- Problems or damage caused by use in hot or humid places, in vehicles, boats or ships, etc. - Problems or damage caused by expendable supplies or devices connected to the product other than those designated by NEC - 7) Problems caused by natural consumption, wear or deterioration of parts under normal usage conditions. - Problems or damage to lamps and other expendable supplies, included parts or optional parts. - Other conditions stipulated in the warranty included with the product also apply.
+- 5) Problems or damage caused by use in hot or humid places, in vehicles, boats or ships, etc. - Problems or damage caused by expendable supplies or devices connected to the product other than those designated by - 7) Problems caused by natural consumption, wear or deterioration of parts under normal usage conditions. - 8) Problems or damage to lamps and other expendable supplies, included parts or optional parts. - 9) Other conditions stipulated in the warranty included with the product also apply.

-NOTE: The product can be used overseas with voltages of 100 to 120V and 200 to 240V by using a power cable suited for the standards and power source voltage of the country in which the product is being used.
+NOTE: The product can be used overseas with voltages indicated in the rating label on the product by using a power cable suited for the standards and power source voltage of the country in which the product is being used.